Consensys/mythx-docs/docs/source/tools/truffle/index.rst

   .. code-block:: console

-     export MYTHX_API_KEY=‘put your API key here!’
+     export MYTHX_API_KEY='put your API key here!'

 * **Windows**:

   .. code-block:: console

-     set MYTHX_API_KEY=‘put your API key here!’
+     set MYTHX_API_KEY='put your API key here!'

-They API key can also be passed as a command line argument using ``—apiKey``
+They API key can also be passed as a command line argument using ``--apiKey`` flag:

   .. code-block:: console

-     --apiKey {‘put your API key here’}
+     --apiKey {'put your API key here'}

-.. note:: Authentication via Ethereum address/Username and password is deprecated.
+.. warning:: Authentication via Ethereum address or user name and password is deprecated.

 Usage
 -----